waltzaround/waltzaround/README.md

 🦄  &nbsp;&nbsp;Listen thoroughly<br>
 🧐  &nbsp;&nbsp;Keep it simple silly<br>
 🤺  &nbsp;&nbsp;Pick your battles<br>
-💩  &nbsp;&nbsp;Do awesome good stuff
+💩  &nbsp;&nbsp;Do awesome good stuff that helps people

 ## How I work / What I believe
 I try to ensure everyone is on the same boat in terms of context and purpose before either designing or building.
 I see design & UX research not as a guaranteed panacea for success as some might dangerously proselytise, but rather as a set of tools that demand nuance given that the [correlation/causation fallacy](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation) is always a risk. (or even subject to [p-hacking](https://en.wikipedia.org/wiki/Data_dredging) or [HARKing](https://journals.sagepub.com/doi/10.1207/s15327957pspr0203_4) if someone is feeling malicious 🤮 )